 - The patient has the right to examine and receive an explanation of his/her bill, regardless of the source of payment.

 - The patient has the right to know that the facility personnel who care for the patient are qualified (through education and experience) to perform the services for which they are responsible.

 - The patient has the right to be informed that he/she may change primary or specialty physicians if other qualified physicians are available.

-- The patient has the right to be informed that he/she is responsible for providing to his/her caregivers the most accurate and complete information.
+- The patient has the right to be informed that he/she is responsible for providing to his/her caregivers with the most accurate and complete information.

 - The patient has the right to be advised if the center proposes to engage in or perform human experimentation affecting his/her care or treatments and has the right to refuse participation.